niels-slotboom/notes/Submanifolds.typ

 This reproduces exactly the same result as the projection formula, as we would expect from our derivations made for general manifolds.
 Nevertheless, it is satisfying to see that the abstract machinery does indeed work when applied to concrete examples.

 = Curvature
 In this section, we examine the different kinds of curvature that arise in the study of submanifolds and foliations.
 We begin by reviewing the definition of the Riemann curvature tensor and its contractions, which will allow us to define both the _ambient curvature_ of a manifold $cal(M)$ and the _instrinsic curvature_ of the leaves of a foliation $Sigma$ on it.
-The ambient curvature is defined via the ambient connection $nabla$ on $cal(M)$, whereas the intrinsic curvature is derived from the induced connection $nabla$, which---as established in the previous section---is the tangential projection of $nabla$ onto $Sigma$.
+The ambient curvature is defined via the ambient connection $nabla$ on $cal(M)$, whereas the intrinsic curvature is derived from the induced connection $mnabla$, which---as established in the previous section---is the tangential projection of $nabla$ onto $Sigma$.

 This immediately suggests a relationship between the ambient and intrinsic curvatures.
 One might naïvely expect that---analogous to the connections---the intrinsic curvature is simply the projection of the ambient one.
-A simple counterexample will demonstrate that this cannot be entire picture.
-This leads us to the notion of _extrinsic curvature_, which---roughly speaking---captures the normal component of the ambient connection $nabla$ that is discarded when passing to $mnabla$.
+A simple counterexample will demonstrate that this cannot be the entire picture.
+This will lead us to the notion of _extrinsic curvature_, which---roughly speaking---captures the normal component of the ambient connection $nabla$ that is discarded when passing to $mnabla$.

 This will prepare us for the derivation of the Gauss-Codazzi equation in the next section, which relates the intrinsic, extrinsic and projected ambient curvatures in a precise and elegant way.
 == Intrinsic Curvature
 === Review: Parallel Transport
-The intuition behind the Riemann curvature tensor is closely tied to _parallel transport_.
+The intuition behind the Riemann curvature tensor is closely tied to _parallel transport_, which we review here, in preparation of its introduction.
 The idea behind parallel transport is to take a vector and some point $p$ on a manifold and moving it along a curve $gamma$ to another point $q$, keeping it "parallel" to its initial direction (and length) at $p$.
 In flat space $RR^n$ with the Levi-Civita connection, the idea of "being parallel" is very clear: the covariant derivative of the coordinate basis vectors vanishes in cartesian coordinates, $nabla_mu diff_nu = 0$, so a vector remains parallel if its components stay constant along $gamma$.

 On a general manifold with an arbitrary connection $nabla$, this generalises.
 The connection is simply a measure of how a vector field changes across a manifold---it can thus be used to measure the change of a vector along a curve.
-The generalised notion of "being parallel" is now replaced by "keeping its direction according to the connection", or, more concisely, being constant with respect to the connection.
+The generalised notion of "being parallel" is now replaced by "keeping its direction according to the connection", or, more concisely, being constant with respect to it.
 Let us now make this concrete.
 \ \
 *Definition* (Pullback Bundle and Connection) Let $gamma:(a,b)->cal(M)$ be a smooth curve on a smooth manifold $cal(M)$ equipped with an affine connection $nabla$.
 The _pullback bundle_ of $T cal(M)$ along $gamma$ is the vector bundle
 $